-Figure 7: Map colour-coded according to status

-- Circle Marker Size: The size of the marker corresponds to the capacity of the wind farm.
+Circle Marker Size: The size of the marker corresponds to the capacity of the wind farm.
 The bigger the size of the marker, the bigger the capacity of the wind farm.
-In figure 7 it can be seen that the circle markers vary in size.
+In Figure 7 it can be seen that the circle markers vary in size.

--Zoom: The user can zoom-in or zoom-out the map.
-Zooming he map provides a more accurate geographical location of the map. -Hover Interaction: When the user hovers over the marker, additional information about the windfarm is dislayed which is shown in figure 8.
+Zoom: The user can zoom in or zoom out on the map.
+Zooming the map provides a more accurate geographical location of the map.

+Hover Interaction: When the user hovers over the marker, additional information about the windfarm is displayed which is shown in Figure 8.